kaarnam/kaarnam.github.io/content/posts/tree-cover2.md

 - sample
 ---

-A detailed analysis by nextLI of satellite data from the U.S. Geological Survey of every census tract on Long Island shows that tree cover is disproportionately spread across Long Island.
+A detailed analysis of satellite data from the U.S. Geological Survey of every census tract on Long Island shows that tree cover is disproportionately spread across Long Island.